solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 If a child attribute defines its own `stagedTransformations` block, it overrides the parent's configuration by default.
 Set `inheritTransformation: true` on the child's `stagedTransformations` to also apply the parent route's transformations.

-Let's define the `virtualHost` and its child route is defined as follows:
+Consider the following example where a transformation is defined on the `virtualHost` and the child route:
 {{< highlight yaml "hl_lines=7-13 20-27" >}}
 # This snippet has been abridged for brevity, and only includes transformation-relevant config
 virtualHost: